Automate these tasks to Scale up your Learning Management System (LMS) easier and more cost-effectively.

 It’s even possible to allow your client to set it up themselves when they complete the purchase of a sub-site, saving you further hassle.

 Branded sub-sites isn’t a feature we’ve seen in many Learning Management Systems out of the box, which is why it’s important to build upon a flexible open-source framework to achieve this.
-If you custom build your LMS with sub-site tech, or build it upon an open sourced CMS like Drupal or WordPress, then this is relatively straightforward to set up if planned from the start of the product’s lifecycle.
+If you custom build your LMS with sub-site tech, or build it upon an open sourced CMS like Drupal or WordPress, then this is achievable if planned from the start of the product’s lifecycle.

 Like what you read?
 We can help you automate processes withing your LMS!
 Book your consultation now👇